Updated on the 17th of September 2020

 15. How frequently do you receive recognition from your manager?

 If employees tell you it’s been weeks since they received any recognition, there’s a good chance morale is slipping.
 And that’s the fast track to zoning out, low productivity and ultimately turnover.

 16. What recognition did you receive the last time you completed a big project?

 You should also find out how satisfied your employees are with their compensation.

 17. Are you satisfied with your compensation and benefits?

 While you may not be able to afford to give your employees a pay rise, you may be able to offer them a more generous employee benefits package.
 Something that doesn’t cost your company directly, but all adds up to big value for your employees.

-Naturally, to get the most out of your employee engagement surveys, make sure they’re easy to complete, publish them on a regular basis, and only ever ask the right questions.
-Remember, as I said in my this post about assessing your employee happiness surveys, a good survey, is a short one.
+Naturally, to get the most out of your employee work happiness surveys, make sure they’re easy to complete, publish them on a regular basis and only ever ask the right questions.
+Using some or all of the happiness survey questions we’ve provided is sure to help you do that.
+Remember, as I said in my this post about assessing your employee happiness surveys, a good survey is a short one.
 Don’t overdo it.

 Employment Hero is the easiest way for small to medium businesses to manage HR, payroll and employee engagement and benefits in Australia.
 Request a demo today.